xinhuang/nosql_versioning/README.rst

     * ``version``: A class descriptor to specify record version.
     * ``Record``: A initializer that to construct defined Record class.
 Migrate if data is not the latest version.

+Migration from N-1 to N will use static method ``migrate`` in record class version N.

+In case there is no version specified, migration from N/A to 0 will use static method ``migrate`` in record class version 0.

 Licensing
 =========